sylatupa/Pure_Data_Organelle_Patches_and_Mother/README.md

-# Critter and Guitari Organelle on a Raspberry Pi, with OSC
+# Critter and Guitari Organelle on a Raspberry Pi, with extras
-## A Pure Data client that sonifys MQTT and OSC data
+## A Pure Data client that sonifys MQTT, UDP, or OSC data

-Most of what this project is about is making a more advanced main patch--the Desktop Mother, Pure Data Patch.
+Most of what this project is about is making a more advanced main patch--the Organelle Desktop Mother, a Pure Data Patch.
 I needed to look better for when I use it on my desktop, and provide some information about the audio signals going in and out.

 Ideally, Pure data and the Patches run on a headless Raspberry pi, automatically.
 Plug in the Pi and audio out and it automatically starts to run.
 There are some things left undone about this; it works fine if you hard code which patches you want to automatically run, but its very difficult to change the patch when running on a headless Raspberry Pi.
 Work has been done on this front, but its not done.